Major Moonglow Bay Xbox Update Arrives April 7!

 We hope to catch you in the Bay very soon!

-Ray Willmott - Senior Social Media & Community Manager
+Ray W - Senior Social Media & Community Manager

 Ray has worked across a number of globally recognised franchises and specialises at building friendly and welcoming communities.
 He also loves a good pun!